publications

 DOI · Altmetric

 Develops a social-theoretical framework for platform governance beyond simple market or infrastructure metaphors.
-Its impact is to clarify how digital platforms regulate behavior at scale.
+The paper clarifies how digital platforms regulate behavior at scale, including through ordinary design choices and social expectations.

 10) Tweeting ourselves to death: The cultural logic of digital capitalism (Media, Culture & Society, 2022)